xebialabs/love-demo/demo/JenkinsWorld/README.md

 First, set up Docker and the XL client using the first step of the [DevOps as Code workshop](https://github.com/xebialabs/devops-as-code-demo/tree/workshop-1/workshop).

-Note: the `xl` client used there is an older version.
+Note: the `xl` client used there is an older version, use [8.5.0-alpha.2](https://s3.amazonaws.com/xl-cli/bin/8.5.0-alpha.2/darwin-amd64/xl).
 Tell [Hes](mailto:hsiemelink@xebialabs.com) if you run into trouble.
 The Dev ♥︎ team is working on a proper release process in the meanwhile, so we won't have issues here.

 ### Run XL Release and Jenkins